|

 Leith Mural

-Edinburgh is home to an incredible variety of art galleries - from the grand Scottish National Portrait Gallery on Queen Street to the intimate Scottish Gallery on Dundas Street.
-But take a look around the city's streets and you’ll also find a wealth of public art, both by up-and-coming and world-renowned artists.
+Edinburgh is home to an incredible variety of art galleries – from the grand National Galleries of Scotland: Portrait on Queen Street to the intimate Scottish Gallery on Dundas Street.
+But take a look around the city’s streets and you’ll also find a wealth of public art, both by up-and-coming and world-renowned artists.

 From Colinton to Leith, here’s our guide to the art works that are worth keeping an eye open for the next time you’re out and about in the city.